Nitanshu715/NexusAnalytics/README.md

 ---

-*Submitted in partial fulfilment of CO5 — Machine Learning Laboratory, UPES Dehradun.*
+*Submitted in partial fulfilment of CO5 — Statistics and Data Analysis, UPES Dehradun.*